 - IPTV fees

-- Overage fees on your cell phone (watch this carefully)
+- Overage fees on your cell phone (oversee this)

 - Home/Office Supplies

 - Office electronics, software, equipment upgrade, update or repairs

 - Travel expenses, including parking, gas, hotels, and food not covered by your employer upfront or at all.
 Perhaps you’re self-employed.

 - Food for parties or summer gatherings

 - Costs for collecting food at the grocery store

 - Propane tank refills